 Allegations of Sexual Assault

 On behalf of Bianca Nardi, an ex-Maury producer, who claimed she was forced to expose her breasts for program shots and watch pornography in a private room with an executive producer, Povich was sued for sexual harassment in 2006.
 Nardi’s assertions were proved to be untrue after an investigation by the company.
 Later that year, an arbitral tribunal in New York City was directed to hear the case behind closed doors by a Manhattan court.
 Povich’s attorney sought an order of confidentiality.

 GLAAD nominated Maury Povich in 2005 for Outstanding Talk Show Episode.
 In 1995, he received a Daytime Emmy Award for Outstanding Guest Actor in a Comedy Series.
 In addition, he’s been nominated for seven Daytime Emmy Awards.
 Mayor Rudolph Giuliani paid tribute to him in 1995.

 Assets: Maury Povich

-As recently as 2009, it was widely reported that Maury Povich and his wife, Connie Chung, had made a real estate purchase in Washington, D.C.’s Kalorama neighbourhood.
-They are said to have agreed to purchase a $9 million mansion with 12,500 square feet in a residential area.
-For both Povich and his wife there was a desire to leave New York City after spending so much time there as children.
+As recently as 2009, it was widely reported that Maury Povich and his wife, Connie Chung, had made a real estate purchase in Washington, D.C.’s Kalorama neighborhood.
+They have agreed to purchase a $9 million mansion with 12,500 square feet in a residential area.
+For both Povich and his wife, there was a desire to leave New York City after spending so much time there as children.